Limnic eruption: Causes

 Limnic eruptions are exceptionally rare for several reasons.
-First, a CO_{2} source must exist (regions with volcanic activity are most at risk).
-Second, the vast majority of lakes are holomictic (i.e., their layers mix regularly), preventing a buildup of dissolved gases.
-Only meromictic lakes do not mix and remain stratified, allowing CO_{2} to remain dissolved.
+First, a CO_{2} source must exist; regions with volcanic activity are most at risk.
+Second, the vast majority of lakes are holomictic (their layers mix regularly), preventing a buildup of dissolved gases.
+Only meromictic lakes are stratified, allowing CO_{2} to remain dissolved.
 It is estimated only one meromictic lake exists for every 1,000 holomictic lakes.
-Finally, a lake must be deep enough to have sufficient pressure to dissolve large amounts of CO_{2}.
+Finally, a lake must be very deep in order to have sufficiently pressurized water that can dissolve large amounts of CO_{2}.

 Consequences

 Once an eruption occurs, a large CO_{2} cloud forms above the lake and expands to the surrounding region.
-Because CO_{2} is denser than air, it has a tendency to sink to the ground, simultaneously displacing breathable air, resulting in asphyxia. can make human bodily fluids highly acidic and potentially cause CO_{2} poisoning.
+Because CO_{2} is denser than air, it has a tendency to sink to the ground, forcing out breathable air and causing asphyxiation.
+CO_{2} can make human bodily fluids highly acidic and potentially cause CO_{2} poisoning.
 As victims gasp for air, they actually accelerate asphyxia by inhaling CO_{2}.

 At Lake Nyos, the gas cloud descended into a nearby village where it settled, killing nearly everyone; casualties as far as 25 km were reported.
 A change in skin color on some bodies led scientists to hypothesize the gas cloud may have contained dissolved acid such as hydrogen chloride, though this hypothesis is disputed.
 Many victims were found with blisters on their skin, thought to have been caused by pressure ulcers, which were likely caused by low blood oxygen levels in those asphyxiated by carbon dioxide.
 Nearby vegetation was largely unaffected, except any growing immediately adjacent to the lake.
 There, vegetation was damaged or destroyed by a 24 m high tsunami caused by the violent eruption.